dfinity/portal/docs/samples/encrypted-notes.md

 Adding a device:

--   **Device registration:** If this identity is already known, a new device will remain unsynced at first; at this time, only the `alias` and `publickey` of this device will be added to the Encrypted Notes canister.
+-   **Device registration:** if this identity is already known, a new device will remain unsynced at first; at this time, only the `alias` and `publickey` of this device will be added to the Encrypted Notes canister.

--   **Device synchronization:** Once an unsynced device obtains the list of all unsynced devices for this II, it will encrypt the symmetric AES *secret key* under each unsynced device’s public key.
+-   **Device synchronization:** once an unsynced device obtains the list of all unsynced devices for this II, it will encrypt the symmetric AES *secret key* under each unsynced device’s public key.
 Afterwards, the unsynced device obtains the encrypted symmetric AES *secret key*, decrypts it, and then uses it to decrypt the existing notes stored in the encrypted notes canister.

 Once authenticated with II: